 The smallest hole, crack, or separation will allow roots the size of a hair to look for the water, and tiny roots will enter the pipe and literally grow inside the pipe, and as they grow they expand the hole or opening to allow larger, multiple roots to intrude.
 Before you know it, your sewer line is ruined.

 Advanced Trenchless Inc. can make the solution easy and affordable.
 As our website says, “With the latest in technology there is no longer any need to open a trench across your entire yard.
-An entry hole and a exit hole are all that is needed.
-Trenchless technology leaves your property and most of the landscaping in tact, avoiding most sprinklers and lighting systems.”
-If you are in the counties of Marin, Contra Costa, Alameda, Solano or Napa, call us at (707) 644-7700, (510) 352-2220 or (925) 932-4023 to schedule your FREE estimate.
+An entry hole and an exit hole are all that is needed.
+Trenchless technology leaves your property and most of the landscaping intact, avoiding most sprinklers and lighting systems.”
+If you are in the counties of Marin, Contra Costa, Alameda, Solano or Napa, call us at (855) 424-7590 to schedule your FREE estimate.